capjamesg/indieweb-search/README.md

 - Using MD5 hashes to remove duplicate documents.
 - Handling read timeouts.
-- Testing as many queries as possible on the live search engine to identify opportunities for improvements (note: the live search engine not yet ready to test for this purpose).
+- Testing as many queries as possible on the live search engine to identify opportunities for improvements.

+## Technology Stack

+This project makes use of the following technologies:

+- Python
+- Flask
+- Elasticsearch
+- mf2py
+- BeautifulSoup
+- Spacy
+- Textblob
+- pytextrank
+- pyspellchecker

 ## License